 Journalism is not a passive process, but it also an essential process to a free and vibrant democracy.
 The press is called the fourth pillar of our government.
 It is the check and balance against the corruption of our system, and it is the pillar that relies heaviest on us, the people.
 Participating in democracy means participating in journalism, and that means you have a responsibility.
 You cannot take anything you read -especially on the Internet- at face value.
 Thankfully, there are a lot of non-partisan sources that can help you distinguish between fact and fiction.
 However, you have to be able to open your eyes to what you at reading so that you can question the assumptions being made, not only in the article, but the assumptions that you might already hold.
 As a citizen journalist you need to ask that “Y” of everything.
 “Y” is this news source reporting on this?
 “Y” are they writing it the way they are writing?
 “Y” did this particular piece show up on your news feed?
 Could it have been written from another angle?
 How accurate is the information?
 We know that all this sounds exhausting, but after this last election it is more vital than ever.

-So as we admire the Man of Steel, let us not forget Lois Lane, and maybe we can all be a little more like her too.
+So as we admire the Man of Steel, but let us not forget Lois Lane and how we can all follow her example too.
 Superman may be able to punch a comet out the sky, but he cannot save you from your own bias or the slanted news reporting.
 Only you can do that, because when it comes to journalism, fact checking and questioning are burdens we all bear.
 After an article is published, or an interest piece, or even a sports blurb in your local high school paper, you have a responsibility to question it, because nobody will do it for you.